segmentio/segment-docs/src/connections/destinations/catalog/actions-amplitude/index.md

 In the default configuration, this mapping is triggered when Segment sends an Identify call to Amplitude (Actions).

-Set the user ID for a specific device ID or update user properties without sending an event to Amplitude.
+This Action sets the user ID for a specific device ID, or updates the user properties.
+You can use this when you want to update user information without sending an Event to Amplitude.

 ## Map User

 In the default configuration, this mapping is triggered when Segment sends an Alias call to Amplitude (Actions).

-Merge two users together that would otherwise have different User IDs tracked in Amplitude.
+This Action merges two users together that would otherwise have different User IDs tracked in Amplitude.
+You can use this when you want to merge the users without sending an Event to Amplitude.

 ## Group Identify User

 In the default configuration, this mapping is triggered when Segment sends a Group call to Amplitude (Actions).

-Set or update properties of particular groups.
+This Action sets or updates the properties of specific groups.
+You can use this when you want to update a group's information without sending an Event to Amplitude.

 These Group updates only affect events that occur after you set up the Amplitude mapping.
 You cannot use this to group historical data.

-> tip ""
+> success ""
 > If you are on a Business Tier Segment plan, you can use [Replay](/docs/guides/what-is-replay/) to run historical data through the Amplitude (Actions) destination to apply the grouping.

 ## Important differences from the classic Amplitude destination

-Following user fields are captured by the classic Amplitude destination in device-mode (meaning when it runs on the user’s device), but are not captured by Amplitude (Actions):
+The following user fields are captured by the classic Amplitude destination in device-mode (when it runs on the user’s device), but are not captured by Amplitude (Actions):

 - Device Type (for example, Mac, PC, mobile device)
 - Platform (for example iOS or Android)